Tips for effective remote and home working

-It’s true to say that in the case of law firms, along with many other business sectors, the demand for physical office space has changed, with employees now accustomed to being able to work from home.
+After 18 months of lockdown, it’s true to say that in the case of law firms, along with many other business sectors, the demand for physical office space has changed, with employees now accustomed to working from home.

-Of the firms who responded to our survey on working practices during the lockdown, fewer than 30% said that some fee earners worked from home prior to Covid-19, compared to many fee earners (86%) working from home during the lockdown.
+Of the firms that responded to our survey on working practices back in 2020, few than 30% said that some fee earners worked from home prior to COVID-19, compared to the many fee earners (86%) working from home during a lockdown.

-85% of those firms also said that post-lockdown, the intention is that either some or most, of their fee earners will work from home.
+85% of those firms also said that after a lockdown, the intention was that either some or most, of their fee earners would be working from home.

-The message is clear: a mixture of home and office working is here for the foreseeable future.
+The message is clear: a mixture of home and office working is a viable option.

-This article will cover all the essential infrastructure you will need for your legal practice to succeed in this new world of home and remote working.
+This article will cover all the essential infrastructure you will need for your legal practice to succeed in a hybrid-working environment.

 Reliable legal technology

-Those firms that pulled together hasty tech solutions to see them through lockdown – with no plans to upgrade for the longer term – will no doubt feel a negative impact on their commercial success.
+Back when the first lockdown began in early 2020, firms that pull together hasty tech solutions saw them through this troubled time -with no plans to upgrade for the long term – will no doubt feel a negative impact on their commercial success.
 Good quality, high availability legal technology will be the backbone of your business to support a mix of home and office working, so it’s vital to act now to protect your firm’s future.
-Be sure to read our guide on choosing your case management system for more advice
+Be sure to read our guide on choosing your case management system for more advice.

 Cloud-based case management software

-Cloud-based case management software has made effective home working far more achievable – ‘the cloud’ means that data is stored on the internet and can be accessed securely by the team anywhere with an internet connection.
+Cloud-based software has made effective home working far more achievable – ‘the cloud’ means that data is stored securely on the internet and can be accessed securely by the team anywhere with an internet connection.

 It’s likely that your emails are already hosted ‘in the cloud’ using a service like Office 365, along with your calendars and important files which everybody needs to access on a service like OneDrive.